SpaceWarpDev/SpaceWarp.Template/README.md

 This template creates an empty mod project for SpaceWarp.
 It contains no example code and is meant to be used by more experienced modders who want to start from scratch.

+This is the recommended template for more experienced modders who want to create a project which does not contain any unnecessary example code.

 **The template is available under the name `spacewarpmod-empty`**.

 ### Library mod project

 This template creates a library mod project for SpaceWarp.
 It is pre-configured to automatically generate a NuGet package for your mod, which can be used by other mods.

+This is the recommended template for modders who want to create a library mod which can be used by other mods.

 **The template is available under the name `spacewarpmod-library`**.